S7OW/Automation-tool-OSINT-integrated/README.md

 ## Security & Privacy Notes
 - DO NOT commit API keys, SMTP passwords, or other secrets to source control.
-- Prefer environment variables or a separate config file excluded by `.gitignore`.
 - Be aware of legal and ethical constraints when collecting and contacting addresses.
 Only contact people you are authorized to contact.

 ## Responsible Use